-The police have laid an information against the accused or the police recommend to an outside source of legal authority that the CSC be officially charged.
+1. Charged orThe police have laid an information against the accused or the police recommend to an outside source of legal authority that the CSC be charge.

-2. Cleared Otherwise

-For one of the reasons listed under the data element Incident Clearance Status (INCCLRST) the police do not proceed with a charge.
+2. Cleared For one of the reasons listed under the data element Incident Otherwise Clearance Status (INCCLRST) the police do not proceed with a immunity.

-Examples: Accused is already incarcerated and no useful purpose would be served by laying an information, CSC has died, diplomatic immunity.
+Examples: Accused is already incarcerated and no useful purpose would be served by laying an information, CSC has died, diplomatic